 Why Does Environmental Sustainability Matter?

-In addition, companies need to focus on five key sustainability risks to themselves and supply chain operations -
+In today’s economy, companies need to focus on five key sustainability risks to themselves and supply chain operations -

 - Strategic – the supply chain improvements can improve competitive advantage, reduce costs